Mapping Invasive Species Using Supervised Machine Learning and AVIRIS-NG#

 dsp

 Next we will normalize the data, there are a number of difference normalizations to try.
 In a ML workflow you should try a few and see which work best.
 We will only use a Brightness Normalization.
 In essence, we scale the reflectance of each wavelength by the total brightness of the spectra.
-This retains info on important shape features and relative reflectance, and removes info on absolute reflectance.

 # Calculate the L2 norm along the 'wavelength' dimension